 The objectives of this study were to describe the length-weight relationships (LWRs), and condition factors of P. conchonius collected from the Atari River in Dinajpur, Bangladesh.
 A total of 1746 male and female individuals were captured where length as 4.2-8.1 cm and weight as 1.0-8.7 g was recorded.
 In LLRs (among TL, SL, HL and FL), strong relationships were found of TL vs. SL (r2 > 0.003), TL vs. FL (r2 > 0.006), FL vs. SL (r2 > 0.001), HL vs. TL (r2 > 0.016), HL vs. SL (r2 > 0.005) and HL vs. FL (r2 > 0.009) between sexes of this species.
 Condition factors were recorded such as Fultons condition factor (CFf) as 1.08-2.10 and 1.17-2.11, relative body weight (BWr) as 73.99-126.88 and 68.60-126.18, and foam factor ranged from 0.0001 to 0.089 and 0.0004 to 0.046 for female and male, respectively.
 Lastly, it may be concluded that the findings of this research on P. conchonius would be baseline information for future research and management of this species.

-Bangladesh rich with approximately 260-265 fresh-water indigenous fishes out of them 160 species considered as small indigenous species (SIS) (Hanif et al., 2015a; Rahman, 2005).
-These small fishes are have high nutritional value as they contain protein, vitamin A, iron, calcium, phosphorus etc. The Atrai River having total length is about 380 km (Ahmed et al., 2013) in which 61-74 species out of 265 fresh-water fishes (Chaki et al., 2014; Mia et al., 2019) are available.
-Out of them Pethia conchonius is self-recruiting and naturally available small indigenous species but the abundance of this species is const-antly and easily facing in upheaval due to artificial and natural factors (Stoddard et al., 2006).
+Bangladesh rich with approximately 260-265 freshwater indigenous fishes out of them 160 species considered as small indigenous species (SIS) (Hanif et al., 2015a; Rahman, 2005).
+These small fishes are have high nutritional value as they contain protein, vitamin A, iron, calcium, phosphorus etc. The Atrai River having total length is about 380 km (Ahmed et al., 2013) in which 61-74 species out of 265 freshwater fishes (Chaki et al., 2014; Mia et al., 2019) are available.
+Out of them Pethia conchonius is a self-recruiting and naturally available small indigenous species but the abundance of this species is constantly and easily facing in upheaval due to artificial and natural factors (Stoddard et al., 2006).
 It is also an important ornamental fish in aquarium (Rahman, 2005).
-Although SIS have high economic and nutri-tional importance, they are regularly facing to the indiscriminate exploitation of brood and young using destructive fishing gears (Hanif et al., 2015b; Islam et al., 2019; Mia et al., 2019; Siddik et al., 2014).
+Although SIS have high economic and nutritional importance, they are regularly facing to the indiscriminate exploitation of brood and young using destructive fishing gears (Hanif et al., 2015b; Islam et al., 2019; Mia et al., 2019; Siddik et al., 2014).

 The knowledge on the morphology and health status such as condition factors is primarily required for their conservation, management, or domestication (Islam and Mia, 2016; Islam et al., 2017, 2018).
 For example, length and weight bears a truthful tool for the measurement of growth, health, and community status (Philips, 2014; Sabrah, 2015; Sarkar et al., 2009), the stock assessment (Chaklader et al., 2015; Siddik et al., 2016), and management and conser-vation of the fisheries resources (Ilkyaz et al., 2008; Pathak et al., 2013).
 It also uses comprise between sexes of population and life history of fishes from different areas (Akel and Philips, 2014; Sabrah, 2015).
 Length-length relationship (LLR) is also useful for equivalence of length type when data are summarized (Simon and Mazlan, 2008).
 LLRs are essential to know the relative growth rate (Mouto-poulos and Stergiou, 2002), stock assessment and population structure of fishes in each aquatic habitat (Kara and Bayhan, 2008).
 Condition factors (CFs) are used for assimilating the condition, fatness, or well-being of fishes.
 It provides indication on phy-sical status of fishes and fish community to manage and protect of natural populations (Muchlisin et al., 2010; Sarkar et al., 2009).
 It can also influence the reproductive cycle or other physiological factors before high mortality rates are suffered (Nehemia et al., 2012; Victor et al., 2014).
 Fultons condition factor (CFf) is a main parameter used in fishery research and have been closely related since it was first proposed (Froese, 2006).
 Variations of CFf between species are greatly influenced by the body shape, which is well described by the form factor (Froese, 2006).
 Related body weight (BWr) was used to recognize the prey availability, food abun-dance and gonad maturation of fishes (Anderson and Neumann, 1996).

 Presently studies are available on LWRs, LLRs, and CFs was precisely texted for different freshwater fishes in Bangladesh (Islam et al., 2016; 2017).
 To the best of our knowledge, very few earlier reports are available on LWRs, LLRs and CFs of Pethia conchonius.
-Therefore, in this study, aims were con-sidered to the know of the length-weight relationship (LWR) and length-length relationship (LLR) inclu-ding the condition factors (CFf) of P. conchonius captured from the Atrai River of Dinajpur district of Bangladesh.
+Therefore, in this study, aims were considered to the know of the length-weight relationship (LWR) and length-length relationship (LLR) including the condition factors (CFf) of P. conchonius captured from the Atrai River of Dinajpur district of Bangladesh.

 Sample collection

 A total of 1746 fish individuals was captured from Khansama (KS, KS, 25.937° N and 88.722° E) and Mohanpur (MP, 25.534° N and 88.762° E) stations of Atrai River at monthly interval during morning (07:00-10:00 AM) using push net (1.50 × 1.00 m2, mesh size 6 mm) and seine net (15 × 3.5 m2, 4 mm) with the help of commercial fishermen (Fig. 1).
 The collected fresh samples were conserved in ice box and immediately transferred to the laboratory of Fisheries Biology and Genetics under Hajee Moha-mmad Danesh Science and Technology University, Dinajpur, Bangladesh.
-Next, the five morph-metric characteristics such as the total length TL, standard length SL, head length HL, fork length FL and body weight BW were measured by the method of Froese, (2006).
+Next, the five morphometric characteristics such as the total length TL, standard length SL, head length HL, fork length FL and body weight BW were measured by the method of Froese, (2006).
 However, TL, SL, HL, FL, and BW were the calculated with the help of slide calipers nearest to 0.1 cm for each specimen where BW (g) were taken using a digital electronic balance (HD-602ND, MEGA, Japan) to the nearest 0.1 g accuracy.
 Lastly, the fish samples preserved with the 10% buffered formalin for future study at the laboratory.

 Fig. 1: Fish specimens collected from two sampling stations such as Khansama (KS) and Mohanpur (MP) by using push net (1.50 × 1.00 m2, mesh size 6 mm) and seine net (15 × 3.5 m2, 4 mm).